matheo/angular/libs/forms/README.md

 ## Helpers

-The `DynFormsMaterialModule` provides a typed _Factory Method_ to easily create the config objects corresponding to its DynControls; the controls config can look like:
+The `DynFormsMaterialModule` provides a typed _Factory Method_ to easily create the config objects corresponding to its DynControls; for example:

 ```typescript
 import { createConfig } from '@myndpm/dyn-forms/material';